IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ## Error in set_levelCanvasesOrder(ae, perspectiveName = "default", order = c("Syllable")): levelDefinition with name 'Syllable' is not of type 'SEGMENT' or 'EVENT'
 ```

 The same mechanism used above can also be used to display any SSFF track that is defined for the database by referencing its name.
-R Example \@ref(rexample:webApp-addFormantsToSignalCanvases) shows how the existing SSFF track called *fm* (containing formant values calculated by `wrassp`'s `forest()` function) can be added to the signal canvas area.
+The R code snippet below shows how the existing SSFF track called *fm* (containing formant values calculated by `wrassp`'s `forest()` function) can be added to the signal canvas area.

 ```r